 VISIT HISTORIC OSAGE

 Present day Osage, Wyoming, began as a stop along the Burlington Railroad, known as Apostol Depot.
-In 1910 John Nefsy discovered oil on Poison Creek and, by 1913, Nefsy and others located it as a claim.
-That same year he bought land where much of the town of Osage existed.
+In 1910, John Nefsy discovered oil on nearby Poison Creek.
+By 1913, Nefsy and others located it as a claim.
+That same year, Nefsy bought land where much of the town of Osage was established.

-Located in the Osage Oil Field in northeastern Wyoming is the historical field known as the “Waldo.”
-Drilled in 1919, these three remaining pump jacks are in remarkable condition considering their age.
-These are an example of the old-style “Oklahoma Jacks,” which were powered by a central power unit which was connected by a rod system.
+Located in the Osage Oil Field in northeastern Wyoming is the historical field known as the “Waldo,” which was first drilled in 1919.
+These three pump jacks, now on display at the Anna Miller Museum, are the last remnants from the Waldo field.
+In remarkable condition considering their age, these pump jacks are an example of the old-style “Oklahoma Jacks,” which were powered by a central unit that was connected by a rod system.

-In March 1920 a well was drilled in the Osage Oil Field, and it was a gusher.
+In March 1920, a well was drilled in the Osage Oil Field and it was a gusher.
 From that point forward, people started moving into the Osage area.
-There were three town sites picked next to the Apostol Depot: Sparks to the south; Osage to the north; and Nefsy was central.
+There were three town sites located next to the Apostol Depot: Sparks to the south; Osage to the north; and Nefsy in the middle.

-But the oil rush did not last long, as larger oil reserves were found in the southern part of the state.
-By 1924, the population decreased as businesses closed and people moved to find other employment.
+The oil rush did not last long once larger oil reserves were found in the southern part of the state.
+By 1924, the population of Osage decreased as businesses closed and people moved to find other employment

 Today, Osage remains a quiet little community with a population of about 150 people.